 She has used the same two predominant colours in both artworks (red and white), but her composition and painting technique have completely transformed how I perceive the colours.
 In ‘Marrawuk (The Dry Season) - HMCG0086’ I perceive the red colour as trees in the foreground, whereas in ‘Ngete (Ant Hills) - HMCG0104A’ I see the white accents in the foreground with the red colour receding as if it were the background.
 Personally, I also think the artworks have very different moods - Marrawuk really does capture that feeling of a still, hot afternoon, whereas in Ngete I feel energised - like the energy of a hundred worker ants are about to burst off the canvas!

 Feeling Inspired ?
 Or even more confused?
 Either way, not to worry – here at Kate Owen Gallery we have a wonderful team of friendly, informative art consultants who can help you find the perfect artwork to finish off that home or office project.
 Get in touch with us today – we love hearing from you!
 We also have a great range of gallery services which you can explore here.
-Or if you’re ready to jump in, head on over to our art search page where you can search by colour – enjoy!
+Or if you’re ready to jump in, head on over to our art search page where you can search by Search by Color/Shape – enjoy!